 What Are The Easiest Flowers To Press?

 Pansies are great because they bloom from winter through to Spring and their delicate naturally flat faced structure press beautifully preserving their bright and vibrant colours and markings.
 You can’t help fall in love their pretty little faces, the Victorians certainly did, making flower pressing popular in the 19th century.
 ‘Three Faces Under A Hood’ is one of many nicknames they are known to have had which I think is just gorgeous and so fitting of their striking characteristics.
 They come in such a lovely range of colours too which all press equally as well as each other.

-Pressed Love In The Mist
+2. Pressed Love In The Mist

 The humble daisy really gives a sense of childhood nostalgia of making daisy chains and enjoying their abundance and wide-spread growth.
 One of the reasons they grow so abundantly is that they thrive in poor soil conditions and manage to establish on the thinnest of little stalks.
 For flower pressers this is great news, they hold little water in their stems and heads and press and dry extremely quickly.